saucelabs/forwarder/README.md

     --direct-domains [-]<regexp>,... (env FORWARDER_DIRECT_DOMAINS)
         Connect directly to the specified domains without using the upstream proxy.
-Prefix domains with '-' to exclude requests to certain domains from being directed.This flag takes precedence over the PAC script.
+Prefix domains with '-' to exclude requests to certain domains from being directed.
+This flag takes precedence over the PAC script.

     -H, --header <header> (env FORWARDER_HEADER)
         Add or remove HTTP request headers.
 Use the format "name: value" to add a header, "name;" to set the header to